PAYDEX score: the Dun & Bradstreet business credit rating

 straight to your inbox

 Understanding your business's financial health is essential for success, and one key metric that lenders, vendors, and potential partners often look at is your PAYDEX score.
-Created by Dun & Bradstreet (D&B), a leading business credit reporting agency, the PAYDEX score is a unique rating system that assesses a company's payment history and creditworthiness.
+Created by Dun & Bradstreet (D&B), a leading business credit reporting agency, the PAYDEX score is a unique rating system that assesses your company's payment history and creditworthiness.

 In this article, we'll dive into what a PAYDEX score is, how it's calculated, and why it matters for your business.